 Training in Diversity and Integrated Behavioral Health.
-Our doctoral clinical training program is a receipient of a federal Graduate Psychology
+Our doctoral clinical training program is a recipient of a federal Graduate Psychology

 Education (GPE) grant from United States Department of Health & Human Services (Health

-to increase the number of behavioral health care providers who serve low-income, rural,
+to increase the number of behavioral health care providers who work in interprofessional

 If you are interested in applying to the University of Arkansas’s Ph.D. program in Clinical Psychology, click on the Application Information link on the left and follow the information for Clinical Psychology.
-For more information about the program contact the Director of the Clinical Training Program, Dr. Lindsay Ham.
+For more information about the program contact the Director of the Clinical Training Program, Dr. Ana Bridges.